Quillraven/Fleks/ReadMe.md

   of `Array.copy` calls in the background which are slow.
 - Use `system` to add a system to your world.
 The order of `system` calls defines the order in which they are called when calling `world.update`
+- Use `component` to register components and its component listeners (if needed and available, see below) to your world.

 Here is an example that creates a world for 1000 entities with a Move- and PhysicSystem: